 Voces Novae is Bloomington’s chamber choir for creative concerts that enrich listeners’ daily lives and connect people to new ideas through artistic experiences.
 We have secured the rights to Vonnegut’s witty, thought-provoking text, and we are developing an exciting new project as follows:

 We have commissioned eight nationally recognized composers to create short pieces to portions of the text.
 The choir began rehearsing the music in 2018, for premiere in 2019 (see above).

 The composers have been chosen for their connection to Voces Novae, for their ability to relate to Vonnegut’s trademark irreverent reverence, and for gender parity among the eight composers.

-- Each composer will create a piece of three to five minutes.
+Each composer has created a piece of three to five minutes.
 We foresee a future for these pieces to be used individually or together by community, school, and church choirs.

 Since Vonnegut also created an alternate text to Stravinsky’s chamber work, A Soldier’s Tale, we have invited the composers to incorporate some of the instruments from that work – thereby creating a clever pairing for subsequent performances and the right amount of continuity for the set.